sara-zeus/finale/README.md

 - **Upload Documents:** Upload multiple PDFs.
 - **Chat Interface:** Enter questions to chat about the uploaded documents.
 - **Processing:** Text extraction, chunking, and conversation setup are handled internally.
-- Feel free to adapt and expand this codebase to suit your needs.